Dyscalculia Awareness in the Medical Community

 These are a few realities of dyscalculia and examples where a patient’s dyscalculia would impact their ability to provide doctors with the information requested or be able to carry out basic medical instructions:

 4. Memory weaknesses, often an inability to remember facts involving numbers with accuracy.
-Example: One may struggle with giving ID information such as patient number, social security number, date of birth, phone numbers, address.
+One may struggle with giving ID information such as patient number, social security number, date of birth, phone numbers, address.
 In fact, much of the ID information asked in medical settings involves numbers, which often cannot be reliable recalled by a dyscalculic.

 7. Difficulty telling time and understanding time calculations.
-Example: One will not have any sense of time in terms of hour or minutes.
+One will not have any sense of time in terms of hour or minutes.
 They will struggle to accurately tell time on a clock or apply meaning to the numbers.
 And it will be almost impossible for them to estimate or calculate how long something lasted or figure out how long they have until the next point in time.

 8. Confusion by all aspects of money.
-Example: Patients will need extra help and understanding when it comes to understanding insurance or paying bills.
+Patients will need extra help and understanding when it comes to understanding insurance or paying bills.
 For the reasons above, you can see how money would be completely baffling.
 Throw in the added complexity of how hospital bills are sometimes erroneous, and this is a nightmare.